How is the Trump administration deepening inequality?

 On his first day in office President Trump made undermining climate action a top priority, declaring an “energy emergency.”
 He signed an executive order pulling the United States out of the Paris Agreement.
 With this move, the United States is shirking its responsibility to people everywhere, but especially those most vulnerable to climate disasters.

-Under the guise of maintaining “energy dominance,” President Trump halted spending passed under Inflation Reduction Act that allows the United States to transition to a clean energy economy.
-This includes lifting the Biden administration’s bans on offshore drilling, revoking the mandate for auto manufacturers to invest in electric vehicles, and shutting down wind and solar projects.
+Under the guise of maintaining “energy dominance,” President Trump halted spending passed under the Inflation Reduction Act that helps the United States to transition to a clean energy economy.
+This includes lifting the Biden Administration’s bans on offshore drilling, revoking the mandate for auto manufacturers to invest in electric vehicles, and shutting down offshore wind projects.
 The move will line the pockets of billionaires and fossil fuel companies while further exposing frontline communities to air and water pollution, extreme weather, and climate-induced disasters.

 What is Trump doing for the economy?